seanox/xml-micro-exchange-php/manual/api-patch.md

 no changes were made because the XPath cannot find a writable target, the header `Storage-Effects` can be omitted completely in the response.

-Syntactic and symantic errors in the request and/or XPath and/or value can cause error status 400 and 415.
+Syntactic and semantic errors in the request and/or XPath and/or value can cause error status 400 and 415.
 If errors occur due to the transmitted request body, this causes status 422.